 The Manifesto reviews the fundamental role of housing in human activity, before examining the specific issue of housing for the populations of the regions of Africa with a Sahelian environment, and the escalation of this problem caused by climate change.

 It emphasises the need for a detailed consideration of this issue.
 Those actively involved in global and sustainable development are urged to make a resolute commitment to bring about a positive and measurable transformation of the situation in the medium-term and, ultimately, its reversal.

-AVN organises the training and support of local teams to promote this solution on a large-scale.
-As a result, families can acquire affordable, sustainable, and decent housing, at the same time improving their economic conditions, their quality of life, and their environment.
+NVA organises the training and support of local teams to promote this solution for as many people as possible, as soon as possible, by generating a large-scale market in Nubian Vault construction.
+As a result, families can acquire comfortable, sustainable, and decent housing, at the same time improving their economic conditions, their quality of life, and their environment.